openstack/glance/doc/source/authentication.rst

 It is possible to allow a private image to be shared with one or more alternate tenants.
 This is done through image *memberships*, which are available via the `members` resource of images.
-(For more details, see :ref:`glanceapi`.)
+(For more details, see :doc:`glanceapi`.)
 Essentially, a membership is an association between an image and a tenant which has permission to access that image.
 These membership associations may also have a `can_share` attribute, which, if set to `true`, delegates the